 Datasets and Models

-A dataset contains the source image or text data.
+A dataset contains the source text data.
 A model is created after a dataset is trained.
 The model is the construct that returns predictions.

 Here are some key points about datasets and models:

-A dataset is the structure that contains your data, whether that data is image or text.
+A dataset is the structure that contains your data, whether that data.

 The training process uses the dataset to create a model.
 You train a dataset multiple times to create multiple models.
 So a single dataset can create many models.